Is A Square A Rectangle Yes Or No

 Formal Mathematical Definitions

 Another way to think about it is through the concept of necessary and sufficient conditions.
+A square fulfills this condition.
 Having four right angles is a necessary condition for a shape to be a rectangle.
-A square fulfills this condition.
 Having four equal sides is a sufficient condition to make a rectangle a square, but it is not a necessary condition for it to be a rectangle in the first place.

 Common Misconceptions

 The most common misconception arises from the everyday use of the word "rectangle."
 Often, people associate "rectangle" with a shape that is clearly longer than it is wide.
 This leads to the incorrect assumption that a square cannot be a rectangle.
-However, in geometry, the term "rectangle" is more inclusive, encompassing any quadrilateral with four right angles.
+That said, in geometry, the term "rectangle" is more inclusive, encompassing any quadrilateral with four right angles.

 Another misconception is that mathematical categories are mutually exclusive.
 People often think that if a shape belongs to one category, it cannot belong to another.
-However, in mathematics, categories can overlap.
+Still, in mathematics, categories can overlap.
 A square is both a square and a rectangle, just as a golden retriever is both a golden retriever and a dog.

 Trends and Latest Developments